samiBendou/MathToolKitCPP/README.md

 ### Introduction

+**Note** Coverage has not been updated and values don't reflect real status of the code (~90% with gcov evaluation on ~70 unit tests).

 MathToolKit is a C++ maths framework.
 It introduces common mathematical abstractions such as matrix, vector, numerical fields, ODE...
 Designed to save time solving commons mathematical problems for engineering.